 FACTBOX-Olympics-Reaction to Canada and Australia's withdrawal from 2020 Tokyo Games

-Reaction to Canada and Australia's withdrawal from 2020 Tokyo Games due to the coronavirus.
+Reaction to Canada's and Australia's withdrawal from 2020 Tokyo Games due to the coronavirus.

+International Olympic Committee (IOC) member Dick Pound: "That's my conclusion (there will be a postponement of the Olympics) from reading IOC speak in the communication," Pound told Reuters on Monday.

+Pound was speaking the day after an IOC statement saying it was stepping up "scenario planning" in the next four weeks including a possible postponement of the Games.
+"If you are going to cancel you simply cancel because there are no plans but if you are going to carry on with the orginal objective there is no reason to issue a communication because you have already done that over the past several weeks.

 The Canadian Olympic Committee (COC) and Paralympic Committee (CPC) said: "The COC and CPC urgently call on the International Olympic Committee (IOC), and the International Paralympic Committee (IPC) and the World Health Organization (WHO) to postpone the Games for one year and we offer them our full support in helping navigate all the complexities that rescheduling the Games will bring."
 The Australian Olympic Committee said: "The Australian Olympic Committee (AOC) says Australian athletes should prepare for a Tokyo Olympic Games in the northern summer of 2021, following the IOC’s announcement of a potential postponement of this year’s Games and changes in public health landscape in Australia and across the globe."